marko-js/marko/docs/core-tags.md

 #### Iterating between a range of numbers

 The final variant allows you to iterate between two numbers.
 You must provide a `from` and `to` attribute, along side an optional `step` attribute.
 If not specified, `step` defaults to 1.
-For convenience both the current number in the range will be provided as [tag parameters](./syntax.md#tag-body-parameters).
+The current number in the range will be provided as [tag parameters](./syntax.md#tag-body-parameters).

 ```marko
 <ul>